 You’re worrying because you feel threatened.
 You’re worrying because they may be busier than you.
 You’re worried because your customers may defect to the other side.
 You’re worrying because you saw the post!!
 I get all of that.
 Believe me, I’ve been there.

-They’re not selling to your ideal client
+The competition are not selling to your ideal client

 Do you know who your ideal client is?
 I’m sure you do, but maybe you’ve just never actually thought too deeply about it.
 I recommend you get this number 1 business tactic sorted, before you worry anymore about the local competition.